-CKGSB's Professor of Accounting and Finance Liu Jing tells us why now is not a time to buy have been working out of CKGSB's Hong Kong office for the past few weeks now whereas most of my team sits in Beijing.
+Lady de Rothschild believes that capitalism needs long-term thinking and a more human face have been working out of CKGSB's Hong Kong office for the past few weeks now whereas most of my team sits in Beijing.
 It's during times like these that I appreciate the value of services like Skype.
 Thanks to Skype it is possible for me to communicate with my colleagues in Beijing or those in our global offices in London and New York at virtually no cost at all.